 We don’t just train residents of low-wealth neighborhoods, we engage residents on multiple levels, working to build community capacity and completing hands-on projects that make neighborhoods healthier and more sustainable.
-GO is working to build inclusive, community-based solutions to local economic and environmental problems.
+GO is working to build inclusive, community-based solutions to local economic, health, and environmental problems.

 Current Projects Include:

 • Serving free, healthy meals four days each week in the Southside Kitchen.